Necropolis/gedparse-ul/README.md

 * Boost C++.
 If you're on a Mac, the easiest way to get this is Homebrew; just `brew install boost`.
 * Ruby and Rake.
 I'd suggest using RVM to install Ruby.
 * Mongo's C++ Driver.
   * Mongo's C++ Driver requires `boost`, `pcre++`, and `scons`.
-Install those.
+Install those - again, Homebrew is your best bet: `for pkg in boost pcre++ scons; do brew install $pkg; done`.
-  * It's in a submodule, so once you clone that out using Git's submodule commands all you need to do is run `scons mongoclient` to build the client, and then Rake should be good to go.
+  * Mongo itself is in a submodule, so once you clone that out using Git's submodule commands all you need to do is run `scons mongoclient` in the `mongo` sub directory to build the client, and then Rake should be good to go.

 Use the `Rakefile` to build it: